 As the name suggests, black tea with bergamot is a combination of black tea and bergamot fruit extract.
 Often believed to be a hybrid of lemon and orange, bergamot is a pear-shaped citrus fruit that is well-known for its medicinal properties.

 Besides counterbalancing the bitter taste of plain black tea, the addition of bergamot extract makes the beverage good for weight loss and oral health as well as making it a good stress reliever.

 The renowned Earl Grey tea is basically black tea with bergamot.

 The benefits of lemon-black tea include increased iron absorption, detoxification, and weight control.
-This tea is also good for curing a sore throat and boosting immunity as it fights off the free radicals in your body prevents a virus from spreading.
+This tea is also good for curing a sore throat and boosting immunity as it fights off free radicals in your body.

-Jasmine green tea is green tea that has been flavored with the extract of jasmine flowers.
+Jasmine green tea has been flavored with the extract of jasmine flowers.
 Apart from the unique smell that jasmine extract adds to the beverage, the drink is also prized for its health benefits.

-It reliefs arthritic pain and inflammation, stabilized blood pressure, reduces stress and anxiety and is known to help people suffering from depression.
+It relieves arthritic pain and inflammation stabilizes blood pressure, reduces stress and anxiety, and is known to help those suffering from depression.